Digital-History-Bielefeld/Witchcraft-on-Trial/session_1/README.md

 - Lists, Tuples, and Dictionaries

 ## How to work with Python
 - **Python Interpreter**: You can run Python code in an interactive environment.
 You can start the Python interpreter by typing `python3` in your terminal.
+An interpreter is a special program that reads and executes code.
 You can type Python code directly into the interpreter and it will execute it immediately.
 This is a great way to test small pieces of code.
   - Try it out: Open your terminal and type `python3`.
 You should see the Python interpreter starting.
 Now you can type `print("Hello, World!")` and press enter.
 You should see the output `Hello, World!`.
 - **Python Script**: You can write Python code in a file and run it with the Python interpreter.
+This is called a python script.
 You can create a new file with the extension `.py` and write your Python code in it.
 You can run the Python script by typing `python filename.py` in your terminal.
   - Try it out: Create a new file with the name `hello.py` and write the following code in it:
     ```python
     print("Hello, World!")